 Activities for kids:

-There are plenty of activities kids can try at home that will keep them engaged even if they’re out of the classroom.
+There are plenty of activities kids can try at home that will keep them engaged.
 Cantore says families can try the following:

 - Social Distancing Bingo: (PDF)